- The difference between credentials and qualifications

 You should always check the employer’s expectations for a job.
 Employers determine whether your qualifications will match the requirements of a specific job.
 The employer may ask for an independent assessment of your educational credentials or past work experience.

-Where can I get my foreign credentials assessed?
+Where can you get my foreign credentials assessed?

 Assessment agencies provide employment and educational evaluation services and compare them to credentials in Canada.
 For more information, visit any of the following websites: